 MATHIEU LEHANNEUR: A SCIENTIFIC APPROACH TO DESIGN

-Considered one the most versatile designers in the world, Mathieu Lehanneur displays a multi-disciplinary sensibility that has led him to ground-breaking design creations, spanning diverse and different fields – from design to art to technology to science – to bring ingenious products into reality.
+Mathieu Lehanneurconsidered one of the most versatile designers in the world.
+Displaying a multi-disciplinary sensibility that has led him to ground-breaking design creations.
+Besides, spanning diverse and different fields – from design to art to technology to science – to bring ingenious products into reality.
 A symbiotic relationship between the beauty of design and the functionality of the inventiveness.

-Enthusiasm and creativity are the French designer’s main inspirations: like Mathieu Lehanneuradmitted himself, he confronts every single project of his as it were his last one, starting from a blank slate that he needs to fill up.
-His capacities take from his academic education, mostly from his formative years when the designer started at the Beaux-Arts in Paris but soon realized that the solitary setting of an artist’s life wasn’t for him: he felt the need of establishing a conversation with clients, being able of solving problems by thinking of definite solutions.
+Moreover, enthusiasm and creativity are the French designer’s main inspirations.
+For instance, Mathieu Lehanneur admitted himself, he confronts every single project of his as it was his last one, starting from a blank slate that he needs to fill up.
+Therefore, his capacities take from his academic education, mostly from his formative years.
+For instance, then the designer started at the Beaux-Arts in Paris.
+Although soon realized that the solitary setting of an artist’s life wasn’t for him.
+Mathieu felt the need of establishing a conversation with clients, being able of solving problems by thinking of definite solutions.

-Most of his works – inspired by the technological possibilities of the scientific progress – are showcased in the most renowned museums in the world, such as MoMA-NY and MoMA San Francisco, and the Pompidou Centre and the Museum of Decorative Arts, Paris.
-One of his last projects is the Particle Horizon exhibition presented at the 2019-edition of Design Parade Hyères: the astrophysical references from the collection’s name bring the human awareness of living in a bigger universe in which micro and macro elements merge together to create life.
+Most of the designer’s works – inspired by the technological possibilities of scientific progress.
+Showcased in the most renowned museums in the world, such as MoMA-NY and MoMA San Francisco.
+And well known the Pompidou Centre and the Museum of Decorative Arts, Paris.
+Therefore, the last projects – the Particle Horizon exhibition presented at the 2019-edition of Design Parade Hyères.
+The astrophysical references from the collection’s name bring the human awareness of living in a bigger universe in which micro and macro elements merge together to create life.

-Andrea, Mathieu Lehanneur’s plant-based purifier that won the Best Invention Award by Popular Science in 2008, has been created in partnership with Harvard professor and inventor David Edwards: the purifier – inspired by NASA researches and created with the aim of purifying the air from the modern micro-toxicity through the use of plants – represents the common point between technology’s advancements and design.
+Andrea –Mathieu Lehanneur’s plant-based purifier.
+Purifier won the Best Invention Award of Popular Science in 2008, has been created in partnership with Harvard professor and inventor David Edwards.
+The purifier inspired by NASA researches and created with the aim of purifying the air from the modern micro-toxicity through the use of plants.
+Also, it represents the common point between technology’s advancements and design.